iotile/candidate_coding_challenges/cloud/README.md

 ## Misc informations

-- We'll use Python3, preferably with type hinting.
+- We'll use Python3.8, preferably with type hinting.
 - A basic skeleton is provided in the `skeleton/` folder.
 You are free to use it or not.
 To start it, just run `docker-compose up` from the `skeleton/` folder.
 - API responses are formatted in JSON.
 - You should handle errors with correct HTTP status code.
 - Authentication is not needed.
-- You should use `django-rest-frameworks` serializers.
+- You must use `django-rest-frameworks` serializers.
-- You should write some unit tests.
+- You must write some unit tests.
+- Minimal documentation/comments are expected (no need to write all docstrings, just explain non self-explanatory code).
-- Timeblock computation should be optimized as much as possible.
+- Timeline computation should be optimized as much as possible.
+Optimal algorithm is not required, but we'll discuss about the time/space complexity.
 - You can add external tools to help you improve your code quality (flake8, isort, coverage, ...etc).
-- If you think there are missing information, please fell free to choose your way to do.
+- If you think there are missing information, please fell free to choose your best way to do.
 We'll discuss it later.

 ## Code submission